KyloIO/kylo-docs/KyloManualDeploymentGuide.rst

 **Option 1**: Install NiFi from our scripts.

-This method downloads and installs NiFi, and also installs and configures the Think Big specific libraries.
+This method downloads and installs NiFi, and also installs and configures the Kylo specific libraries.
 This instance of NiFi is configured to store persistent data outside of the NiFi installation folder in /opt/nifi/data.
 This makes it easy to upgrade since you can change the version of NiFi without migrating data out of the old version.

     a.
 Install NiFi